NJABA Workgroups

 In collaboration with the Support Coordinator, the Individualized Service Plan is developed by the individual and an interdisciplinary team (IDT).
 The IDT consists of the individual, his or her parent(s) or guardian(s), and a team of professionals that may include a social worker, doctor/nurse, DSP, nutritionist, psychologist/psychiatrist, QIDP, OT/PT, teacher, residential representative, day program representative, vocational representative or job coach.
 The individual should be interviewed and evaluated on job experience, educational background, employment skills, potential, need for supportive services and interests should be evaluated.
 Activities, supports, and resources required to achieve the individual’s personal goals are detailed in the document.
 The ISP and contract should be reviewed by the individual and the representative at least every six months.

-+ - I have concerns about the ethical practices in a group home where an adult with ASD lives.
++ - I have concerns about the practices of a behavior analyst.
 What can I do about it?

 + - What are some resources for programming for adults with ASD?